WarpQueen/rodengames/hire_non_eu.md

 The information at [Migrationsverket](https://www.migrationsverket.se/arbetsgivare/du-vill-anstalla/anstalla-fran-lander-utanfor-eu-ees/anstallning/anstalld.html#svid12_2cd2e409193b84c506a3109b) is rather vague, but this is crucial.
 This was honestly one of the scariest parts.

 After digging around, I got info from a kind man at Max Matthiessen.
-I wasn’t interested in moving my whole company over to them, so I couldn’t get the insurances via him.
+I wasn’t interested in moving my whole company over to them for everything, so I couldn’t get the insurances via him.
 Eventually I figured out the requirements:

 - Pension: 4.5% of salary up to 7.5 income base amounts.
 30% on salary above that.
 - Health insurance: 80% protection of gross salary (ITP1-sjuk).